 Located right at the tip of Snaefellsnes Peninsula, this Snaefellsjökull National Park & Glacier is about a three-hour drive from the capital.
 If you are looking to enjoy the views and travel at your pace, it's always best to rent a car.
 Take the Hvalfjörður fjord in a 3.5-mile underwater tunnel to get to the park quickly.

-From black sandy beaches to volcanic craters, scenic churches to lava tube systems, there are so many things to do and see within this Snaefellsjokull National Park.
-Enjoy the picturesque views and the breathtaking landmarks.
+From black sandy beaches to volcanic craters, and scenic churches to lava tube systems, there are so many things to do and see within this Snaefellsjokull National Park.
+Enjoy the picturesque views and breathtaking landmarks.
 Some of the most important sites to cover within the national park include:

 Budirkirkja, the black church

 Spiral staircase at Vatnshellir that takes you to an 8,000-year-old lava tube system

 For those interested in taking on hikes and trails, Lóndrangar, Snaefellsjokull Glacier, Kirkjufell and Saxhóll Volcano Crater are some to consider.
 Snaefellsjokull Glacier is a 700,000-year-old glacier-topped volcano with several challenging trails, for professionals, it takes about five hours to complete the hike up to view Snaefellsjokull up close.
 For more, explore our top 10 things to do in the area.

 Arnarstapi, Hellnar, Hellissandur and Ríf are historic fishing villages that are located near the Snæfellsjökull National Park.
 Take a peek into the local culture, enjoy a culinary adventure and experience a different lifestyle in these Icelandic villages.
 Take some time and travel another hour or so to Mount Kirkjufell, Ytri Tunga, a seal-watching beach, and Rauðfeldsgjá, an impressive gorge, which are some places that you can explore around the Snaefellsjokull National Park.